 - Whipped cream (optional)

-- Mix sugar, cinnamon, salt, ginger and cloves in small bowl.
-Beat eggs in large bowl.
+- Mix sugar, cinnamon, salt, ginger, and clove in a small bowl.
+Beat eggs in a large bowl.
 Stir in pumpkin purée and sugar-spiced mixture.
-Slowly stir in evaporated milk.
+Slowly stir in evaporated milk, mixing as you go.
+I like to use a rubber spatula.

 - Line a greased 8-10 inch cast iron skillet with a pie crust, crimping the outer edges at the top with your thumb and index finger.
-Pour in pie mixture.
+You may need to fold down the top 1/2 inch.
+THis will also give you extra dough to work with.
+Pour in the pie mixture.

-- Bake at 425° F for 15 minutes.
-Reduce temperature to 350° F, bake for an additional 40 to 50 minutes or until a toothpick inserted near center comes out clean.
-Let cool on stove top for 2 hours.
+- Bake at 425°F for 15 minutes.
+Reduce temperature to 350°F nd bake for an additional 40 to 50 minutes or until a toothpick inserted near the center comes out clean.
+Let cool on the stove top for 2 hours.
 Serve immediately or refrigerate.
 Top with whipped cream before serving.

 Recipe credit: LIBBY’S Famous Pumpkin Pie.